New Music for New Audiences

 It’s a privilege to play next to London Sinfonietta players.
 Academy Participant July 2019

-The fourth edition of the composer development programme Writing the Future will be launched in the 2019/20 season, recruiting a diverse group of composers and giving them the chance to write for London Sinfonietta concerts.
+The fourth edition of the composer development programme Writing the Future was launched in the 2019/20 season and culminates now (after a delay for the pandemic) with new pieces in the 2021/22 season.
+A diverse group of composers have been given them the chance to write for London Sinfonietta concerts.
 The research and development project Blue Touch Paper also enters a new phase, with composers asked to create engaging digital works of art for online audiences.